 When we lean into the past and weave it into the present, what can we see that was once imperceptible?
 To where will our trail of white pebbles or bread crumbs eventually lead us?

-All films selected for our festival programming will be screened to a small jury of industry film professionals.
-The winning short will be announced during the festival as the Jury's Choice Award and win a cash prize!
+All films selected for our festival programming are eligible for the Audience Choice Award.
+The winning short will be announced during the festival.

-If your film is selected, we may request film stills or clips from your film for use in promoting the Lights Dance Festival.
+6. If your film is selected, we will request film stills or clips from your film for use in promoting the Lights Dance Festival.

 Selected films will be requested in their native frame rate in QuickTime format using one of the following codecs: ProRes, ProRes HQ, or ProRes 4444.
-Aspect ratio should be 1920 x 1080.
+The digital file should be less than 10GB.